-- (c) Any application for a new mineral aggregate operation, or the expansion of an existing licenced mineral aggregate operation shall be required to demonstrate: - (i) how the connectivity between key natural heritage features and key hydrologic features will be maintained before, during and after the extraction of mineral aggregates; - (ii) how the operator could immediately replace any habitat that would be lost from the site with equivalent habitat on another part of the site or on adjacent lands; and - (iii) how the water resource system will be protected or enhanced. - (d) An application for an expansion of an existing mineral aggregate operation may be permitted in the Greenlands System, including key natural heritage features and key hydrologic features, and in any associated vegetation protection zone only if the related decision is consistent with the Provincial Policy Statement. - 4.10.10 In addition to the above policies, within the Agricultural Protection Area designation, mineral aggregate operations may be permitted as an interim use provided the site will be rehabilitated so that substantially the same areas and same average soil capability for agriculture are restored.
-However, complete agricultural rehabilitation is not required if: - (a) The depth of planned extraction makes restoration of preextraction agricultural capability not feasible; - (b) The other alternatives have been satisfactorily considered and found unsuitable; and - (c) Agricultural rehabilitation in remaining areas will be maximized. - 4.10.11 Rehabilitation plans for mineral aggregate operations shall ensure that the use of the lands revert to a use permitted in the designation of the subject area on Schedule A2 Land Use Plan.

-- 4.10.12 The extraction program and progressive rehabilitation plans shall minimize the visual impact on the surrounding area. - 4.10.13 Wayside pits and quarries and portable asphalt plants used for the purpose of supplying aggregate materials to any government project on a temporary basis may be permitted in accordance with the Aggregate Resources Act on a temporary basis in any land use designation except for those lands within the Lakeshore Residential Area, Serviced Lakeshore Residential Area, Hamlet Area, Specialty Crop Area, and Parkland Area designations.
-Such temporary uses shall have no adverse effects on ground water, have no adverse noise, odour or dust impacts on nearby sensitive land use activities and shall be screened appropriately. - 4.10.14 The Town will encourage the use of alternative materials to sand and gravel and the reuse of construction materials where possible to ensure conservation of the existing aggregate supply.
+c) Any application for a new mineral aggregate operation, or the expansion of an existing mineral aggregate operation shall be required to demonstrate:

+(i) how the connectivity between key natural heritage features and key hydrologic features will be maintained before, during and after the extraction of mineral aggregates;

+(ii) how the operator could immediately replace any

+habitat that would be lost from the site with equivalent habitat on another part of the site or on adjacent lands; and (iii) how the water resource system will be protected or enhanced.

+- d) An application for an expansion of an existing mineral aggregate operation may be permitted in the Greenlands System, including key natural heritage features and key hydrologic features, and in any associated vegetation protection zone only if the related decision is consistent with the Provincial Policy Statement. - 4.10.10 In areas where a licensed pit or quarry is proposed within the Agricultural Protection Area, the rehabilitation of the agricultural lands shall be required.
+In addition to the above policies, within the Agricultural Protection Area designation, mineral aggregate operations may be permitted as an interim use provided the site will be rehabilitated so that substantially the same areas and same average soil capability for agriculture are restored.
+However, complete agricultural rehabilitation is not required if: - (a) the depth of planned extraction makes restoration of preextraction agricultural capability not feasible; - (b) the other alternatives have been satisfactorily considered and found unsuitable; and - (c) agricultural rehabilitation in remaining areas will be maximized. - 4.10.11 Rehabilitation plans for pits and quarries shall ensure that the use of the lands revert to a use permitted in the designation of the subject area on Schedule A2 Land Use Plan. - 4.10.12 The extraction program and progressive rehabilitation plans shall minimize the visual impact on the surrounding area. - 4.10.13 Wayside pits and quarries and portable asphalt plants used for the purpose of supplying aggregate materials to any government project on a temporary basis may be permitted in accordance with the Aggregate Resources Act on a temporary basis in any land use designation except for those lands within the Lakeshore Residential Area, Serviced Lakeshore Residential Area, Hamlet Area, Environmental Protection Areas, Specialty Crop Area, and Parkland Area.
+Such temporary uses shall have no adverse effects on ground water, have no adverse noise, odour or dust impacts on nearby sensitive land use activities and shall be screened appropriately.